 Mayoi: |

-Place: Wright & Co.
+Location: Wright & Co.
 Law Offices.

-Time: When showing a Berry Big Circus member profile to Maya.
+Context: When showing a Berry Big Circus member profile to Maya.

-Unused English Dialog | Unused Japanese Dialog |
+| Unused English Dialogue | Unused Japanese Dialogue |

 Maya: And so incredibly strange...